 SMS messaging allows your business to tailor messages using specific information about your customers.
 By utilising existing data on customer demographics, buying patterns and geographic location, you can target an SMS campaign to the right target audience.
 This means you don’t waste time and resources reaching out to the incorrect customers, instead reaching out to those who are most interested.

 Added to the success of SMS is the potential of rich communication services (RCS), which is the new frontier in SMS evolution.
 RCS takes traditional SMS and voice services and enhances this to an app-like experience, thereby improving the customer experience.

 While RCS offers huge potential, there are simple enhancements that businesses can implement as soon as the technology is available.
 For example, customers who already receive SMS appointment reminders will be able to add their appointments to their own calendars.
 Or you can add an option within a text message to enable customers to call your business or view your location on a map.

 These enhancements will be incredibly simple to roll out, with the only pre-requisite being the mobile numbers of your customers – data already held by your business.
 There are no changes to information management or data collection, and yet you can offer a better experience to your customers.

 Moreover, RCS data doesn’t have size limits, enabling richer and more engaging content for your customers.
 Future capabilities include chatbots with artificial intelligence, photo sharing, and video calling – all capabilities that can be explored further down your business’s journey with RCS.

 Emails struggle to cut through the clutter and frequently go unread.
-SMS for business offers concise, simple, and personalized communication with your audience.
-An increasing number of consumers are looking for organizations to simplify communication and believe SMS is the best way to do this.
+SMS for business offers concise, simple, and personalised communication with your audience.
+An increasing number of consumers are looking for organisations to simplify communication and believe SMS is the best way to do this.